artipie/artipie/.wiki/Configuration-Storage.md

 # Storage Aliases

-Artipie has special configuration item for storage aliases: `_storages.yaml` located in configuration root.
+Artipie has special configuration item for storage aliases: `_storages.yaml` file located in configuration root.
-This file can define storages with names, then repository users can use alias instead of full storage configuration.
-Also, it allows to hide real storage configuration or credentials from repository or organization maintainers:
+This file can define storages with names, then repository configuration file can use these names (or aliases) instead of full storage description.
+It allows to hide real storage configuration or credentials from repository or organization maintainers:
-Artipie server administrator can configure storage and provide alias to users, and users will set this alias for repositories instead of configuration.
+Artipie server administrator can configure storage and provide alias to users, and users will set this alias for repositories instead of full configuration.
 ```yaml
 # _storages.yaml
 storages: